viant/endly/README.md

 Generate secret keys with credential that endly will use to run the workflows.
-(**secret** binary should be compiled and build as result of get -u github.com/viant/toolbox/secret into GOPATH/bin)
+(**secret** binary should be compiled and build as result of get -u github.com/viant/toolbox/secret into GOPATH/bin) Secret generate a file that store encrypted credential in $HOME/.secret/ directory.

 Provide you user name and password you login to your box.
 ```text